 Looking for the best Irish movies to watch this festive season?
-John is here with the ultimate Irish film list.
+Our Irish culture vulture, John, is here with the ultimate Irish film list.

 Into The West (1992)